 Companies may pay their existing talent to learn and expand their technical skills, but they're not paying for non-workers to learn technical skills and then bring them on to the company.
 Based on what I'm seeing and hearing from many recruiters, for every one position, recruiters may see up to 200 resumes.
 That figure is even higher depending on the job and benefits - remote jobs may receive up to 500-700 resumes in a few days!

 For instance, one recruiter I spoke with at the time of originally writing this article stated, "I've spent this entire week in interviews," she started.
 "Literally, back-to-back-to-back calls.
 It's never been like this and it's only a small fraction of the applications and resumes we've received."
 I share the recruiter's feelings; I constantly get asked if I can help interview people, even with a large volume of work already.
-This is one reason I wrote this helpful thread on filtering the volume out- I don't like interviewing people and I have too much on my plate, so hopefully that helps some of you.
+This is one reason I wrote this helpful thread on filtering out the volume of resumes - I don't like interviewing people and I have too much on my plate, so that thread may have helped some of you.

 This is all the polar opposite of when I started the course.